30 Of The Most Intelligent Dog Breeds That Prove They Are More Than Just Cute Little Faces

 28. Himalayan Sheepdog

-They are usually used as property guardians.
-They are not suitable pets for apartment owners, though, because this dog breed needs a daily dose of adventure.
+They are usually employed as property guardians.
+However, they are not suitable pets for apartment owners, as this dog breed requires a daily dose of adventure.

 29. Chesapeake Bay Retriever

-This dog breed is one of the most suitable pets for families that are looking for affectionate dogs.
+This dog breed is one of the most suitable pets for families looking for affectionate dogs.

 30. Flat Coated Retriever

-Their excellent sense of smell make them great sniffers and detectors.
-Their intelligence and warm personality also make them great therapy dogs.
+Their excellent sense of smell makes them great sniffers and detectors.
+Their intelligence and warm personality also make them exceptional therapy dogs.

-Dogs really never fail to make the lives of their owners fulfilled, and they definitely make our world a better place to live.
-They are called the "man's best friend" for a reason!
+Dogs truly never fail to enrich the lives of their owners, and they undoubtedly make our world a better place to live.
+They are called "man's best friend" for a reason!

 Is your dog on the list?
-Comment down your thoughts, or share this article for all your fur-parent family and friends to see!
+Comment with your thoughts, or share this article with all your fur-parent family and friends to see!